Regina Coeli Monastery: Bettendorf Carmel

 When the new addition was completed plans were begun to expand the monastery itself so that 21 nuns could have their own room as was stipulated in the Carmelite Rule.
 However, the property on Brady Street was not a sufficient location to expand the building.
 Mother Clare indicated that Bettendorf could be a potential location.
 Pius Mohr located land on the bluffs above Bettendorf, and Bishop Davis purchased the land on April 3, 1915.
 The property was surrounded by woods and farmland, which was more appropriate for contemplative life than the city location.

 Arthur Ebeling, who had designed the chapel addition, was chosen as the architect for the new Carmel.
 He had also designed homes and other buildings for the monastery's primary benefactors, the Walsh, Kahl, and Bettendorf families.
 In fact, Joseph Bettendorf's new house, also designed by Ebeling, was only a couple of blocks away on the same bluff.
 This was probably the largest and most complicated project that Ebeling had worked on up to this point in his career.
-It's then remote site did not access to improved city streets or electricity.
+Its then remote site did not access to improved city streets or electricity.
 The town provided a water hydrant for water, and a telephone was installed when priests requested it to ease the process of ordering altar breads.
 A professional landscaper designed the garden and grounds.
 The chapel was not a part of the building as yet, and the monastery itself was not fully completed when the nuns moved into their new home on June 29, 1916.
 The monastery's name was changed to Regina Coeli.

 On Friday, November 24, 1916, the fifth anniversary of the arrival of the Carmelites in Davenport, Bishop Davis consecrated the monastery bells.
 The large bell was christened Vox Domini (the voice of the Lord), and the small bell, St. Joseph.
 The chapel of the Davenport Carmel was taken down and rebuilt at the new Carmel in Bettendorf.
 It was re-dedicated on Pentecost Sunday, 1919, and it kept its original name from when it was in Davenport, Pater Noster.
 The room that had been used for the chapel was divided in two and became the library and the chapter room.
 The rest of the monastery was finished in 1921, and the enclosure wall was finished in 1937.